'Russia's invasion of Ukraine is so irrational that it goes beyond the Cold War', says historian

 But it is also clear that they will and are providing weapons to the legitimate government of Ukraine.

-If Putin becomes desperate and fails in a protracted war, no one can say whether he will use force, for example, along the border between Ukraine and NATO countries such as Poland and Romania, where weapons can be infiltrated.
+If Putin becomes desperate and fails in a protracted war, no one can say whether he will use force, for example, along the border between Ukraine and NATO countries such as Poland and Romania, where weapons can infiltrate.

 About 1962, although Khrushchev made a clear mistake of provocation in sending nuclear weapons to Cuba, he acted more or less consistently, when the weapons were discovered, to try to reduce the risks and avoid a nuclear war, although the danger of a accidental escalation to nuclear war has existed in the missile crisis.